 Council operates the Technology One system for management of financial information.
 This system is managed by the Finance and Business Unit.
-Technology One is interfaced with an asset management system (see below) to enable the transfer of financial asset information between the two systems.
+The intent will be for Technology One to be interfaced with an asset management system (see below) to enable the transfer of financial asset information between the two systems.